divolte/divolte-collector/docs/configuration.rst

 A Google Cloud Storage sink can use multiple threads to write the records as they are produced.
 Each thread writes to its own Avro files.
 Records produced from events with the same party identifier are always written to the same Avro file, and in the order they were received by the originating source.
 (The relative ordering of records produced from events with the same party identifier is undefined if they originated from different sources, although they will still be written to the same Avro file.)

+The minimum required configuration for a Google Cloud Storage sink is the name of the bucket to write to.
+In addition to this a group of retry settings can be specified; these control the internal retry behaviour when failures occur interacting with the Google Cloud Storage APIs.

 Google Cloud Storage Sink Property: ``bucket``
 """"""""""""""""""""""""""""""""""""""""""""""
 :Description: